yubin-gurzu/yubin-gurzu/README.md

 -->

 I am Yubin, and this is my work account
-Currently working on a Node/Express project
+Have been involved in React, React Native, Flutter and Node projects
-Been at Gurzu since November 2022
+Used GitLab previously, so this account doesn't include all contributions

-> Used GitLab previously, so this account doesn't include all contributions
+> November 2022 - March 2025

 ## Web Development